Monica-Kirabo/tdd-student-store-starter/README.md

 - [ x] Leverage the `useEffect` hook to ensure that when the `App.jsx` component is mounted to the screen...
   - [ x] It should make a `GET` request to the API's `/store` endpoint with the `axios.get` method.
   - [x ] When the request completes successfully, it should store the `products` returned by the response in state.
-  - [ ] If the request does not complete successfully, or there are no `products` found in the response, it should create an error message and store it in the `error` state variable.
+  - [ x] If the request does not complete successfully, or there are no `products` found in the response, it should create an error message and store it in the `error` state variable.
-- [ ] The `App.jsx` component should define handler functions to be passed as props to the `Home` and `ProductDetail` components.
+- [ x] The `App.jsx` component should define handler functions to be passed as props to the `Home` and `ProductDetail` components.
-  - [ ] Define as many as are needed.
+  - [x ] Define as many as are needed.
   - [ ] At minimum, **create these five handlers**:
     - [ ] The **`handleOnToggle`** function.
 When called...
       - [ ] It should toggle the open/closed state of the `Sidebar`.